waughsh/waughsh.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 ### Word Recovering Through Context

 On a high-level, Theorem 1 can inspire a statistical test: **"can a word be recovered from its context?"**.
 Obviously sentence embddings, unlike word embeddings, should capture both semantic and syntactic information, and word recover test can only measure the former, but it is an objective, task-agnostic measure of the quality of sentence embedding.

-This test can also be re-written as a lower bound on mutual information: